nlpcloud/nlpcloud-python/README.md

 ### Library Versions Endpoint

-Call the `lib_versions()` method to know the versions of the libraries used behind the hood with the model (for example the spaCy version used).
+Call the `lib_versions()` method to know the versions of the libraries used behind the hood with the model (for example the PyTorch, TensorFlow, or spaCy version used).

 ```python
 client.lib_versions()